Isbelis/sql-challenge/README.md

 # sql-challenge

-## This repository contains five (5) folders as follows:

-1. data: Contains tables for import in CSV format (6 tables).

-3. ERD Employee: Includes all export files from QuickDBD in different formats such as PDF, PNG, SQL, and TXT.
-ERD stands for entity relationship diagram.

-5. Data Engineering: Contains all (6) export tables from pgAdmin 4 in CSV format, table schema in SQL format, and ERD PostgreSQL in PGerd format.

-7. Data Analysis: Contains responses to questions about analysis in SQL format.

-9. Submission: Includes three files:
-      a.
-ERD Employee (PNG format)
-      b.
-Schema Employee (SQL format)
-      c.
-Employees queries (SQL format)

 ## This challenge was divided into three parts: data modeling, data engineering, and data analysis.

 ### Data Modeling